unstoppablecarl/gate-crasher/README.md

 // the default result of any ability checks in the given context
 $contextDefaults = [
-    // ignored if null falls back to default Gate::allows() check GateCrasher::SUPER_USER__TARGETING__SELF           => null,
+    // ignored if null, falls back to default Gate::allows() check GateCrasher::SUPER_USER__TARGETING__SELF           => null,

     // deny all abilities from non-super users targeting super users